tacone/pipes/README.md

 Unlike many collection libraries (such as underscore.php or Laravel's Illuminate/Collection) each step will be executed sequentially for each item.
-For instance, in the sample code above, only the first 100 even numbers would be printed.
+For instance, in the sample code above, only the first 101 even numbers would be printed (the 101th will reach each() but not be passed through limit())

 The advantages are:
 - you can traverse enourmous arrays using less memory